HCGB-IGTP/BacterialTyper/docs/source/user_guide/installation/python-environment.rst

 It is always recommended to install ``BacterialTyper`` and all its dependencies and modules under a `python environment`_.

+Take into account that you might need to have installed several developer libraries in your system.
+See section :ref:`System requirements<system-requirements>` for details.

 By executing the ``env/create_python_environment.sh`` script, it creates an environment, installs all python requirements and activates it for later usage.